getsentry/sentry-netlify-build-plugin/README.md

 Before proceeding, you'll first want to ensure that your Sentry project is set up properly to track commit metadata.
 The easiest way to do that is to [install a repository integration](https://docs.sentry.io/product/releases/#install-repo-integration).

+By default, the linked Sentry repository will be parsed from the Netlify's `REPOSITORY_URL` environment variable.
+This behaviour can be overridden using the `SENTRY_REPOSITORY` environment variable.

 Make sure build plugins are enabled on your site to see the plugin run.

 ## Installation